hightail/wilson-api/README.md

 ## Wilson Basics

-When using Wilson, all Angularjs constructs are actually created via a Wilson declaration.
+When using Wilson, all Angularjs constructs are created via a Wilson declaration.

 E.G.
 ```